shapkarin/js-web3/README.md

 </div>

 ### Repo also contains a lot of comments and jsDoc generation
-To generate docs locally run `npm run jsdocs`
+To generate docs locally run `npm run jsdoc`
-Docs can be found at `./jsdocs` folder.
+Docs can be found at `./jsdoc` folder.
 In addition react-styleguidist and storybook can be added Also deployed on https://shapkarin.github.io/jsweb3/jsdoc/